-There are various ways in which vessels are identified as a vessel of concern by the Network Monitoring Center.
+There are various ways in which vessels are identified as a vessel of concern by the Monitoring Center.
 One includes various “geo-fences” designed for each area within the Western Alaska and Prince William Sound Captain of the Port zones with region-specific filters and alarms sensitivities to give near real-time awareness on the status of hundreds of vessels.
 Detecting a vessel of concern can be due to a vessel broadcasting “Not Under Command” via the navigation status produced by AIS, vessels dropping to a slow speed for a prolonged period of time and vessels that appear to be operating unusually based on speed/location.

 VESSEL OF CONCERN NOTIFICATION

-When a vessel of concern is detected, the Network Monitoring Center makes an initial query notification to the vessel.
+When a vessel of concern is detected, the Monitoring Center makes an initial query notification to the vessel.
 Once information on the status and intentions is received back from the vessel, the Monitoring Center will then confirm the status with the vessel.
 In cases where propulsion deficiencies occur these organizations receive a ‘heads up’ email notification.